TehKitti/Maunz/README.md

 *trello - Links you to the Trello board of Maunz.
 Feature requests and bug reports can be made here.

+_*update_ - This command automatically updates and restarts Maunz.

 *whosay - Tells you the last person who used the *say command.

 __Channel Only Syntax__